Rag Doll (Peter Merkel Jr.): Fictional character biography

-It was later revealed that the Get Out Of Hell Free card that the Six had obtained (which Scandal claimed to have lost, when in reality she was keeping it to resurrect Knockout), had been stolen from Scandal's safe, and Scandal correctly deduced the only one capable of stealing it was Rag Doll.
-When Scandal confronts and almost kills him, Rag Doll reveals to her he stole the card hoping to use it to revive Parademon, saying that Scandal's choice to use it for Knockout (Scandal's "one heart") was misled and selfish.
+It is later revealed that the Get Out Of Hell Free card that the Six had obtained was stolen from Scandal's safe, and Scandal correctly deduced that Rag Doll was the only one capable of stealing it.
+When Scandal confronts and almost kills him, Rag Doll reveals to her he stole the card hoping to use it to resurrect the Parademon, saying that Scandal's choice to use it for Knockout was misled and selfish.
 He then uses the card to transport himself to Hell and set an ambush as his teammates were sure to follow.
 He explains that due to his emerging protectiveness of Black Alice, he had fled partly because of his fear of finally gaining a measure of sanity.
-He discovered after arriving that, due to being born without a soul, he was prophesied to rule in Hell, commanding a legion of demons and being given a fiancé (revealed to be Knockout) by Blaze herself.
-After the Six decide to fight (half of them being forced to owing to Deadshot shooting Rag Doll in the head) for Knockout rather than becoming lords of the Underworld at Merkel's side, Blaze herself intervenes.
-After Rag Doll decides that Scandal's love is more important than his friendship with Parademon (who as it turns out enjoys Hell due to his similar upbringing on Apokolips), the team departs with Knockout in tow.
+He discovered after arriving that, due to being born without a soul, he was prophesied to rule in Hell, commanding a legion of demons.
+After the Six decide to fight for Knockout rather than becoming lords of the Underworld at Rag Doll's side, Blaze herself intervenes.
+After Rag Doll decides that Scandal's love is more important than his friendship with the Parademon, the team departs with Knockout in tow.

-Following Bane's decisions to retake Gotham, starting by eliminating several of Batman's closest allies, they are betrayed by the Penguin who was forcibly recruited due to his knowledge of Gotham's inner workings.
+Following Bane's decisions to retake Gotham City, starting by eliminating several of Batman's closest allies, they are betrayed by the Penguin who was forcibly recruited due to his knowledge of Gotham's inner workings.
 A small army of superheroes arrive at the warehouse the Six are operating out of, and when given the choice to surrender they immediately fall to infighting.
 Rag Doll is the only one to understand that they have to stand together because they deserve each other.
 Deciding to go down fighting, they all ingest Venom, which Bane as a recovered user still carries.
 After a short but brutal battle in which they injure or knock out multiple heroes, the entire Secret Six is taken down with brutal force.

 The New 52

-In The New 52 rebooted timeline, Peter Merkel Jr. first appears as an inmate of Arkham Asylum.
-He is later hired to "kill" Barbara Gordon's roommate, Alysia, and her friends, under the pretense that they are eco-terrorists.
+In The New 52 continuity reboot, Peter Merkel Jr. first appears as an inmate of Arkham Asylum.
+He is later hired to "kill" Barbara Gordon's roommate Alysia Yeoh and her friends, under the pretense that they are eco-terrorists.
 Operating as Rag Doll, he pursues Alysia, but Batgirl stops him and beats him.
-During the confrontation, Rag Doll realized the whole situation is a set-up and he reveals that he actually did not kill anyone.
-Later, he confronts his employer for lying to him and strangles him to death.
+During the confrontation, Rag Doll realizes that the situation is a set-up.
+Later, he confronts and kills his employer for lying to him.